Fedea warns: pension reform "renounces any savings and will increase spending". | The Corner

-The Fundación de Estudios de Economía Aplicada (Fedea) warned on Monday that the pension reform underway “condemns the contributory component of the public pension system to a basic deficit (before transfers) that will be “high and rapidly increasing over the coming decades”.
+The Fundación de Estudios de Economía Aplicada (Fedea) warned on Monday that the pension reform that is under way “condemns the contributory component of the public pension system to a basic deficit (before transfers) that will be “high and rapidly increasing over the coming decades”.

 After analysing the pension reforms as a whole (those already approved and the final phase that is now being negotiated), Fedea calculates that around 2050 extra resources of around 4.5 points of GDP would have to be injected into the Social Security system each year, which would represent around 60% of income tax revenue, which in 2019 was 7.56% of GDP.